List of schools affected by concrete safety fears

 – Willowbrook Mead Primary Academy, Leicester

-Another affected school, the Willowbrook Mead Primary Academy on the outskirts of Leicester, has said it will be closed on Monday.
+Another affected school, the Willowbrook Mead Primary Academy on the outskirts of Leicester, was closed on Monday.

 – Northampton International Academy, Northampton